redox-os/book/src/troubleshooting.md

 - `RELIBC_LOG_LEVEL=value` : Relibc logging verbosity level, you need to disable the `no_trace` feature flag by removing it from the [default](https://gitlab.redox-os.org/redox-os/relibc/-/blob/7b9402783d6de31d3c749472027ce345aaff70fc/Cargo.toml#L82) feature group and run the `make static_clean rebuild` command to use it
 - `INIT_SKIP=executable-name` : Skip the execution of executables with hangs or errors, commas are supported if you want to skip multiple executables

-The accept the following values:
+They accept the following values:

 - `ERROR` value: Known event that is a fatal error but recoverable.
 - `WARN` value: Unexpected event coming from unexpected condition.